phuongpm241/phuongpm241.github.io/_posts/2020-06-14-my-favorite-restaurants-in-boston.markdown

 <br>
 <b>8.
 C Fruit Life </b>

 <p> To conclude this post, of course I need to talk about dessert.
-I love their ice shave soooo muchhh!!
+I love their ice shaves soooo muchhh!!
 It is such a bummer that I cannot have some ice in the summer &#128555;</p>
 <center>
 <img src="/pics/blogs/clife.jpg" width="400">
 </center>